 AT Services is located on the first floor of Newman Library in Room 110.
 Access to AT Services requires Hokie Passport Card and authorized access for services, and is restricted to qualified individuals and AT/Special Services staff.
 For more on AT Services, please contact us.

-Students or employees with disabilities who are seeking accommodations from AT Services in Newman Library or within the university community must first contact Services for Students with Disabilities (SSD) or Human Resources (ADA Services) for disability accommodation referral.
+Students or employees with disabilities who are seeking accommodations from AT Services in Newman Library or within the university community must first contact Services for Students with Disabilities (SSD) or ADA & Accessibility Services for disability accommodation referral.